stephen-hlx/overcooked/README.md

 at work.
 The former project was about a data pipeline that consists of multiple data sources funnelling into a single component.
 Back then we were not able to verify whether the design and implementation had a flaw due to the large number of possible interleaving of events happening between the components.
-Hence the conception of this library.
+Hence, the conception of this library.

 The samples included in this library were inspired by the